 I study language variation, especially morphosyntactic variation, with the goal of better understanding how languages vary parametrically as well as how speakers use syntactic variants to construct social identities.
 I approach this study through a blend of quantitative sociolinguistic and syntactic field methods.
-Along with understanding the syntactic structure of Southern English and the social distribution of its key features, I am interested in language attitude studies in the South in hopes of uncovering how Southern speakers view these syntactic and phonological variants.
+Along with understanding the syntactic structure of Appalachian English and Southern English and the social distribution of their key features, I am interested in language attitude studies in the South in hopes of uncovering how Southern speakers view these syntactic and phonological variants.

 Additionally, I seek to find ways of helping speakers of non-prestige dialects to overcome linguistic insecurity, possibly through boosting covert prestige and regional/ethnic identity.
-Because of this, I am also interested in Southern identity construction/maintenance and issues associated with the Standard Language Ideology, especially where these intersect with syntactic variation.
+Because of this, I am also interested in Appalachian and general Southern identity construction/maintenance and issues associated with the Standard Language Ideology, especially where these intersect with syntactic variation.

 jhasty [at] coastal [dot] edu